OAWest/wp-theme/README.md

 ## Want to be on the team?

 We're always looking for volunteers.
-Just send us a message on twitter:
+Just send us a message an email:

-* Western Region Technology Committe Lead: [@brian_love](https://twitter.com/brian_love)
+* Western Region Technology Committee Lead: [Kyle McCaffery](mailto:kyle@western.oa-bsa.org)

 ## Have an issue?